If you’re running a WooCommerce store, it’s essential that you keep it secure. This is where WooCommerce SSL comes in.

 If your site is hosted on Kinsta, you’ll be able to take advantage of our free Cloudflare SSL certificates without any manual setup!
 Once your domain is verified and pointed to Kinsta, it’ll automatically be protected by Cloudflare.

 We also support custom SSLs for sites hosted on Kinsta.
 In some cases, certain business requirements may require you to install a custom SSL.
-If you’ve already purchased a custom SSL certificate from a third-party provider for your Kinsta site, click here to learn how to get it installed.
+If you’ve already purchased a custom SSL certificate from a third-party provider for your Kinsta site, check out how to get it installed.

 Installing an SSL Certificate with a Plugin